 - They're easy to gift in cute bakery packages as holiday gifts.

-- butter - use butter that is softened to room temperature
+Butter - use unsalted butter that is softened to room temperature

 These cookies come together pretty quickly, which is always a plus in my book!

-I use the bottom of a measuring cup to gently tap down on the individual rolled cookie balls before baking.
+7. Use the bottom of a measuring cup or other flat-bottom cup or jar to gently tap down on the individual rolled cookie balls before baking.

 Baking time will vary depending on your oven, but also on the type of baking sheet you have, based on my personal experience.